“Just seeing all this clutter and things out of order makes me very anxious,” my new client Diane* nervously said to me.

 Relocate the excess:If you still have too much to fit back into the space, pare down the excess.
 Some categories might need to be located in another part of your home.
 Maybe you need to make some more donation decisions.

-Live with your new system, actively work with it, and make changes as needed.
+Live with your new system, keep it up, actively work with it — and make changes as needed.

-If you’re now eating eggs instead of breakfast smoothies, move the blender to another shelf to make room to put the omelet pan front and center.
+If you’re now eating eggs in the morning instead of breakfast smoothies, move the blender to another shelf to make room to put the omelet pan front and center.

-As you modify your space, you’ll see more excess that you can let go.
+As you maintain and modify your space, you’ll see more excess that you can let go.

 Did you think that once you set up your organizing system you were done decluttering?
 Think again!
 Let go of things you’re not using, things you break, things that wear out, and things you’ve replaced with new stuff.